Blackmagic Pocket Cinema Camera 4K

 Why we picked the Blackmagic Pocket Cinema Camera 4K:

 Blackmagic Design is on a mission to democratize professional quality film production and the Pocket Cinema Camera 4K is its most effective weapon in that fight yet.
-It costs just $1,300 but includes features normally reserved for cinema cameras costing many times that much.
+It costs just $1,300 but includes features normally reserved for cinema cameras that are thousands of dollars more.
 It’s built around the Micro Four Thirds system and uses a very similar sensor to the one found in the Panasonic GH5S mirrorless camera.
-But Blackmagic has taken things several steps further by including professional features like ProRes and RAW video built in, recordable to either SD or CFast 2.0 card with the option to go straight to an external SSD over USB.
+And Blackmagic has taken things several steps further by including professional filetypes like ProRes and RAW video.
+They can be recorded straight to SD or CFast 2.0 cards, or directly to an external solid state drive (SSD) over USB.

 Designed for professional movie workflows, the Pocket Cinema Camera doesn’t offer the creature comforts of a modern hybrid camera.
-Its autofocus is slow and often inaccurate, and there is nothing like the face or eye-tracking autofocus found on mirrorless cameras from the likes of Sony and Panasonic.
-If you’re comfortable doing things manually, though, it really doesn’t get better than this.
-Simply put, no other camera brings this much value to the table.
+Autofocus is slow and often inaccurate, and there is nothing like the face or eye-tracking autofocus found on mirrorless cameras from the likes of Sony and Panasonic.
+If you’re comfortable doing things manually, though, it doesn’t get better than this.
+No other camera brings this much value to the table.

-Why should you buy this: Beautiful 4K footage from a large, one-inch sensor and bright, zoom lens.
+Why should you buy this: Beautiful 4K footage from a large, 1-inch sensor and bright zoom lens.

 Who’s it for: Those who aren’t afraid to drop some cash for great image quality.